 If you are like me who always want to get great deals on airfare, I would suggest that you secure your airline ticket ahead of time.
 And I mean way ahead of time.
 The reason is simple, ticket prices tend to increase significantly during the time nearing your target vacation date.
-If you buy your ticket during its peak season, you defeat the purpose of travelling on a budget.
+If you buy your ticket during its peak season, you defeat the purpose of traveling on a budget.

 In my case, I bought my ticket a year ahead.
 As in.
 I took advantage of the Piso Fare promo by Cebu Pacific.

-Here’s the screenshots of the receipt, detailing the items I paid.
+Here are the screenshots of the receipt, detailing the items I paid.
 The total amount I paid for the ticket was PHP 2,204.98; PHP 1940.00 for the baggage allowance, which I paid on a separate date.